danilopezmella/pestd3code/README.md

 ## Installation

 1. Install the extension from the Visual Studio Code Marketplace or download the .vsix file.
 2. Open a workspace containing .pst or .pest files.
 3. Use folding to collapse or expand individual sections of the file for easier navigation and organization.
-4. Hover over any PEST **Control data**, **Singular value decomposition**, and **Parameter Groups** sections to see detailed information.
+4. Hover over any PEST **Control data**, **Singular value decomposition**, **Parameter Groups**, **Parameter Data**, **Observation Groups**, **Observation Data** and **PEST++** sections to see detailed information.
 5. Click on file paths in the **Model Input/Output** and **Model Command Line** sections to open them in your default editor.
 If the file does not exist, you will be notified.
 6. Access the PEST manual quickly by clicking the link included in the first line of the file.
 The manual opens in a parallel window.

 ## Extension Settings